Egyptian Revolutionary Command Council: Failures

 Nasser, by contrast, thought that any talk of democracy, or of a multi-party system, or of the withdrawal of the army from politics, would allow the Wafd, the Muslim Brotherhood and the other political parties to regain the ground they had lost in 1952.
+In addition, Egypt became an authoritarian state dominated by the military until the 2011 revolution.